yangjie-cv/UniPose/README.md

-# Direct Inversion
+# UniPose

-This is the project page of Direct Inversion.
+This is the project page of UniPose.